Frankie Laine: Starring with Columbia

 Laine scored a total of 39 hit records on the charts while at Columbia, and many of his songs from this period are most readily associated with him.
 His Greatest Hits album, released in 1957, has been a perennial best seller that has never gone out of print.
 His songs at Columbia included everything from pop and jazz standards, novelties, gospel, spirituals, R&B numbers, country, western, folk, rock 'n' roll, calypso, foreign language, children's music, film and television themes, tangos, light operetta.
 His vocal style could range anywhere from shouting out lines to rhythm numbers to romantic ballads.

 Both in collaboration with Jo Stafford and as a solo artist, Laine was one of the earliest, and most frequent, Columbia artists to bring country numbers into the mainstream.
 Late in his career, Laine would go on to record two straight country albums ("A Country Laine" and "The Nashville Connection") that would fully demonstrate his ability to inflect multiple levels of emotional nuances into a line or word.
 Many of his pop-country hits from the early 1950s featured the steel guitar playing of Speedy West (who played a custom-built, three-neck, four-pedal model).

-His duets with Doris Day were folk-pop adaptations of traditional South African folk songs, translated by folk singer Josef Marais.
+Laine's duets with Doris Day were folk-pop adaptations of traditional South African folk songs, translated by folk singer Josef Marais.
 Marais would also provide Laine and Jo Stafford with a similar translation of a song which Stafford seems to have particularly disliked called "Chow Willy".
 Although "Sugarbush" brought Laine & Day a gold record, they would never team up again.

-In 1953 he set two more records (this time on the UK charts): weeks at No. 1 for a song ("I Believe", which held the number one spot for 18 weeks), and weeks at No. 1 for an artist in a single year (27 weeks), when "Hey Joe!" and "Answer Me, O Lord" became number one hits as well).
+In 1953, Laine set two more records (this time on the UK charts): weeks at No. 1 for a song ("I Believe", which held the number one spot for 18 weeks), and weeks at No. 1 for an artist in a single year (27 weeks), when "Hey Joe!" and "Answer Me, O Lord" became number one hits as well).
 In spite of the popularity of rock and roll artists such as Elvis Presley and The Beatles, fifty-plus years later, both of Laine's records still hold.

-In 1954, Laine gave a Royal Command Performance for Queen Elizabeth II which he cites as one of the highlights of his career.
+In 1954, Laine gave a Royal Command Performance for Queen Elizabeth II which he cited as one of the highlights of his career.
 By the end of the decade, he remained far ahead of Elvis Presley as the most successful artist on the British charts.
 "I Believe" is listed as the second most popular song of all time on the British charts as well.